 Study a Biblical Book

-In this example, we'll look at how to begin studying a biblical book - using the book of Jonah as an example.
+In this example, we'll look at how to begin studying the biblical book of Jonah.

 After a very brief overview of the book, the first section shown is the Key Article.
 This is a dictionary article selected by Faithlife that provides an overview of the book.
 Click the Read more link to open the dictionary to that article.